fix8mt/uri/README.md

 ```c++
 static constexpr std::string_view find_query (std::string_view what, const query_result& from);
 ```
-Find the specified query key and return its value from the given `query_result`. `query_result` must be sorted by key, as returned by passing `true` to `decode_query`.
+Find the specified query key and return its value from the given `query_result`. `query_result` _must be sorted_ by key, as returned when passing `true` to `decode_query`.
 If not sorted, use `sort_query` first.
 If key not found return empty `std::string_view`.
 No copying, results point to uri source.
 Complexity at most _2 * log<sub>2</sub>(last - first) + O(1)_ comparisons.